 Electron Spin and the Pauli Exclusion Principle:

 The statement at:

 is wrong regarding no relation to the electromagnetic force.
-Two (paired) electrons in the same orbital are communicating electromagnetically so each knows the state of the other so that they remain in opposite states, i.e. 1 spin up and the other spin down.
+Two (paired) electrons in the same orbital are communicating electromagnetically so each knows the state of the other so that they remain in opposite states, i.e. one spin up and the other spin down.
 Many scientists get so caught up in the math that they lose sight of the real world processes that must be occurring to explain the characteristics of matter that are described by the math.
 The wave functions of the electrons are actually the result of their electromagnetic interaction with each other and with the sea of electromagnetic standing waves among all matter.
-They can’t remain in opposite states (so as to satisfy the Pauli Exclusion Principle) unless they always know each others’ state through continuous electromagnetic interaction.
+They can't remain in opposite states (so as to satisfy the Pauli Exclusion Principle) unless they always know each others' state through continuous electromagnetic interaction.
 Each electron has both spin and gyroscopic precession.
 The gyroscopic precession causes each electron to radiate electromagnetic waves that apply forces on the other keeping its spin orientation opposite of the other.
 These exchanged electromagnetic waves are synchronized with the sea of standing waves among all electrons that are also radiating and absorbing due to their precessional motions.